-With exotic flora and fauna housed in huge bubble-like biomes, theEden Project is home to the largest indoor rainforest in the world.
+Or… With exotic flora and fauna housed in huge bubble-like biomes, the Eden Project is home to the largest indoor rainforest in the world.
 There are adventure activities here as well – including England’s longest and fastest zip wire ride.

-Michelin-starred food.
-While on Cornwall’s north coast, enjoy a gourmet lunch atNathan Outlaw a renowned seafood restaurant in Port Isaac with two Michelin stars, or try Fifteen, Jamie Oliver’s restaurant and social enterprise on beautiful Watergate Bay where all profits go to charity.
+Enjoy a gourmet lunch at Nathan Outlaw a renowned seafood restaurant in Port Isaac with two Michelin stars.
+Or try Fifteen, Jamie Oliver’s restaurant and social enterprise on beautiful Watergate Bay where all profits go to charity.

 A beauty spot.
 A sub-tropical beauty spot, Trebah Gardens near Falmouth is rated one of the world’s finest gardens.
 Highlights include a valley full of 100-year-old rhododendrons, flourishing exotic species such as Australasian tree ferns and Brazilian giant rhubarb, and a cascading water garden fed by a natural spring.
 Or simply relax on Trebah’s lovely secluded beach.

-Make it Happen.
 Cornwall is in south-west England, five hours from London by car or train.
 Great Western Railway’s Night Riviera sleeper service runs between London Paddington station and Penzance – one of only two sleeper train services in Britain.
 Cornwall Airport in Newquay is served by flights from cities throughout Britain as well as Ireland, Germany, Spain and Portugal.

 Report from Scotland Masterclass in gin making with dried herbs, spices, fruit and botanicals in the Scottish Highlands